 - Cloud security components - separating out the individual elements necessary to build cloud security,

-A further new work item has been proposed by ITU-T, on “Guidelines for Cloud Service Customer Data Security”, covering situations where the cloud service provider is required to secure the customers’ data (which is not always the case: sometimes the customer remains responsible).
+A further new work item was proposed by ITU-T, on “Guidelines for Cloud Service Customer Data Security”, covering situations where the cloud service provider is required to secure the customers’ data (which is not always the case: sometimes the customer remains responsible).

 Yet another NWIP has been proposed, along with an initial contribution for “The architecture of trusted connection to cloud services”.